Expats, File Your Taxes Fast and Easy

 The time is nearing for you, fellow expat, to file your taxes!
 Curious about where to file?
 Let MyExpatTaxes spill the tea – we have a whole load of information you should consider before filing.

-Maybe you’re just doing a bit of research, preparing for your filing abroad.
-Whether you have lived abroad for years or this is your first year it’s good to know your options.
+Maybe you’re just doing some research and preparing for your filing abroad.
+Whether you have lived abroad for years or this is your first year, knowing your options is good.

-So to start, MyExpatTaxes offers a standard package for users to “do-it-yourself”, where you can file all your essentials as a US expat.
-These includes forms 1116 (FTC), 2555 (FEIE), 8938 (FBAR & FATCA) along with the standard 1040 (duh!) and more.
-It’s a great option for anyone with who’s a single filer or married filing jointly with minimal assets.
+MyExpatTaxes offers a Base plan for users to “Do-it-Yourself,” where you can file all your essentials as a US expat.
+These include forms 1116 (FTC), 2555 (FEIE), 8938 (FBAR & FATCA), along with the standard 1040 (duh!), and more.
+It’s an excellent option for a single filer or married filing jointly with minimal assets.

-However, if you are an expat bold enough to run your own business in a foreign country (well-done, MyExpatTaxes tips their hat at your success), there is another package that would be recommended!
-It’s a bit more expensive, but it is well worth it!
+However, if you are an expat bold enough to run your own business in a foreign country (well done, MyExpatTaxes tips its hat at your success), there is another plan that would be recommended!

-The premium package allows for you to file your corporate forms such as form 5471 or form 8865 with an additional help from our tax professionals.
-There is plenty of extra support to help you to file that hefty load of self-employed forms.
+The Premium plan allows you to file your corporate forms, such as Form 5471 or Form 8865, with additional help from our Tax Professionals.
+There is plenty of extra support to help you file that hefty load of self-employed forms.

-Nevertheless, there is no pressure, take your time and think about what company and package is best suited to your needs as a US expat filing abroad.
+Nevertheless, there is no pressure.
+Take your time and think about what company and plan best suit your needs as a US expat filing abroad.

 The Streamlined Procedure

-You may have heard about the streamlined procedure alright, but for those who haven’t this one is for you!
-It’s not uncommon for US citizens who have moved abroad to be unaware of their tax duties for many years.
-Luckily for you, the IRS noticed a familiar trend among expats, so they created the Streamlined Procedure to help you catch up.
-Yes, you can file using the Streamlined Procedure to file up to three years of prior tax returns and six years of FBAR’s WITHOUT PENALTY!
+You may have heard about the streamlined procedure, but for those who haven’t, this one is for you!
+It’s common for US citizens who have moved abroad to be unaware of their tax duties for many years.
+Luckily, the IRS noticed a familiar trend among expats, creating the Streamlined Procedure to help you catch up.
+Yes, you can file up to three years of prior tax returns and six years of FBARs WITHOUT PENALTY using the Streamlined Procedure!

-Yeah, we said it, without penalties!
+Yeah, we said it without penalties!
 But you must keep in mind that this needs to be done before the IRS sends you a letter telling you to file!
-Want to know more about the Streamlined Procedure, check out the downloadable PDF guide dedicated to explaining all you need to know.
+If you want to know more about the Streamlined Procedure, check out the downloadable PDF guide dedicated to explaining everything you need to know.